ds-modules/curriculum-guide/tools/datascience-package.md

 ## What is the datascience package?

 The `datascience` Python package was written for use in Berkeley’s Data Science courses and contains useful functionality for investigating and graphically displaying data.
 One key component of the `datascience` package is the Tables abstraction, which is similar to a Pandas dataframe.
-The aim of this package is to provide a simple but powerful set of tools to introductory students.
+The package also contains useful functionality for drawing maps and plotting.
+The aim of this package is to provide a simple but powerful set of tools for introductory students.

 ## Are students familiar with this package?